Data Analytics Vs. Data Science –And Other Commonly Confused Analytics Terms

 If you’re serious about investing in data analytics, getting the truth about these terms should be your top priority.
 It’s important that you know what you’re talking about - and what you’re getting into.
 First, so you know what data analytics can actually do for your business - and what it can’t do.
 Second, so you can gauge the potential scope of your investment in time, expertise, labor hours, and, of course, cost.

 All of this is why we thought we’d demystify four of the most hyped (and most commonly confused) terms in data analytics for you in this blog post.
-Have a read, then if you want to dive deeper, head over to our analytics glossary with over 75 up-to-date, hype-free definitions of the latest terms.

 Data analytics vs. data science